 While looking towards the spec and features, Google Play Music offers an impeccably handy free trail version that allows the users to upload up to 50,000 personal songs in to the Google Play Music server.
-On the other hand, Tidal never had such kind of convenience.
+However, Tidal never had such kind of convenience.

-However, Google Play Music is available in web platform and android platform.
-On the other hand, Tidal is available in almost all of the platforms.
+Google Play Music is available in web platform, iOS and Android platform.
+Tidal is available in almost all of the platforms.
 Offline download is enabled both in Google Play Music along with YouTube Music and Tidal.
 In terms of music quality, you ought to put Google Play Music behind, as it is offering simple 128kbps audio streaming in mp3 format.

 On the other hand, Tidal is delivering FLAC/ lossless music in 1,411 kbps.
 However, you have to consider the music collection and pricing as well.
 Google Play Music along with YouTube Music is too fast for Tidal to access into the newer music.

-Riding off the road for a few seconds, if you want to migrate your music and playlists from Google Play Music to Tidal, you could use MusConv, a proficient tool, designed to transfer your music and playlist from streaming service to another.
+Riding off the road for a few seconds, if you want to migrate your music and playlists from Tidal to Google Play Music you could use MusConv, a proficient tool, designed to transfer your music and playlist from streaming service to another.